San Francisco Bicycle Accident Lawyers

 Compensation Available For Bicycle Accident Victims

-- Home or vehicle modifications for permanent disability
+- Home or vehicle modifications for individuals with permanent disabilities.

 How Is Fault Determined In Bicycle Accidents?

-Determining fault is one of the most significant aspects of a bicycle accident claim.
-However, negligence is more complex than you may think.
-The first part of determining fault is assessing the collision scene and then evaluating the duties of each party in the crash.
-Our bicycle accident lawyers in San Francisco will review the traffic controls, roadway surface, and weather when looking at the scene.
+Determining fault is a key part of a bicycle accident claim.
+The process includes investigating the collision scene and then evaluating the responsibilities of each party involved in the crash.
+Our bicycle accident lawyers in San Francisco review traffic controls, roadway surface, and weather as part of the assessment.

-Some of the things that can cause bicycle accidents include:
+Some factors that contribute to bicycle accidents include:

 California law considers bicycles as vehicles, which means they must also adhere to various vehicle codes.
-Riders have similar responsibilities as passenger vehicles, including obeying traffic signals and the right of way.
-The law also protects bicycle riders who follow the law.
+Riders have similar responsibilities to those of passenger vehicles, including obeying traffic signals and yielding the right of way.
+The law provides protection for bicycle riders who comply with traffic regulations.

 Our client suffered serious injuries after he was run over by a speeding vehicle.
 Aside from achieving a monumental financial recovery, our firm was able to secure the best medical care and treatment to ensure that he recovered from his injuries with the best medical team in the nation.
 We are happy to deliver closure and peace to a nice family.– BRIAN BEECHER